 “I’m so bad at this.”
 I told my partner as we clumsily danced together.
 It was my first week at my friend’s swing class, and it wasn’t going well.
 “I’m terrible,” I thought.
 “I'm sure she’s probably thinking about how bad I am."
 I looked around to see the other couples smiling and laughing.
 "Everybody else seems so good and I feel like a failure.”
 I couldn't wait to get out of there and not come back.

 “Yeah, I struggle with perfectionism,” I used to think.
-“But it’s only because I want to do everything with excellence?
+“But only because I want to do everything with excellence?
 How’s that a problem?”
-That’s how many in our society think of perfectionism; a necessary evil that shows our commitment to doing good work.
-But it dawned on me: the idea of struggling with perfectionism is a myth.
+Many in our society think of perfectionism in that way: a necessary evil that shows our commitment to doing good work.
+But the idea of struggling with perfectionism is a myth.
 Nobody struggles with being perfect.
 Nobody’s bothered when things go perfectly: when the date goes according to your plan, when everybody loves your party, when you speak up in the meeting and your insight wows your boss.

 Instead, what we actually struggle with is imperfectionism, when our imperfections break through our carefully crafted lives and we don't measure up to our expectations.
 We can't handle our imperfections, flaws, and weaknesses.
-Imperfectionism is the real reason you to hate yourself, to reject yourself, and to mentally beat yourself up day after day.
+Imperfectionism is the real reason you hate, reject, and to mentally beat yourself up day after day.
 Couching this as perfectionism covers up the real struggle: we can't handle being imperfect.

 We live in a society that's obsessed with perfection.
 From celebrity photoshops to our own retaking of photos over and over again to look just right (i.e. perfect), everyone wants to appear flawless.
 All of this builds out of the belief that perfection is not only attainable, but probable.
 And so we all act as our own PR managers, obsessing over cultivating the perfect image.
 We spend our days projecting perfection, hoping we can fool not only the people around us, but more importantly, ourselves.